pamosima/network-mcp-docker-suite/README.md

 # Navigate to the project directory
 cd meraki-mcp-server

-# Copy the Docker environment template
+# Copy the environment template
-cp .env.example .env
+cp env.example .env

-# Edit with your Meraki API key
+# Edit with your API keys and configuration
 nano .env  # or use your preferred editor
 ```